• Skip to primary navigation

 • Did You Like This Recipe?

-• Taste - The pumpkin, espresso, maple syrup, and vanilla create a rich flavor medley.
+• Taste - The pumpkin, espresso, maple syrup, and vanilla create a rich and lightly sweet flavor medley.

 • Texture - The latte is surprisingly light given its decadent ingredients.